pegasystems/web-components-sdk/README.md

 The **Web Components SDK** provides Pega customers with the ability to build DX components that connect Pega’s ConstellationJS Engine APIs with a design system other than Pega Cosmos.

-The Web Components SDK differs from out-of-the-box Cosmos React because it provides and demonstrates the use of a design system that is not the Pega **Cosmos React** design system.
+The Web Components SDK differs from out-of-the-box Constellation design system because it provides and demonstrates the use of a design system that is not the Pega **Constellation** design system.
 The alternative design system used in this Web Components SDK is based on
 [Lion web components](https://lion-web.netlify.app/) - open-source components that are designed to be extended and allow for flexible integrations.
 These are, in turn, built with [LitElement](https://lit-element.polymer-project.org/guide) and [lit-html](https://lit-html.polymer-project.org/guide).